FELRec: Efficient Handling of Item Cold-Start With Dynamic Representation Learning in Recommender Systems: FELRec

 \subsubsection{FELRec-Q}

-The first variant, \texttt{FELRec-Q}, uses a contrastive loss \citep{hadsell2006contrastive} to make the vector representations of user and item similar.
+The first variant, \texttt{FELRec-Q}, uses a contrastive loss \cite{hadsell2006contrastive} to make the vector representations of a user and an item similar.
 Specifically, we train the model for a look-up task in a dictionary of items.
 Consider an encoded user-item interaction $(\hat{u}, \hat{x}_{+})$ and a dictionary of encoded items $\left\{\hat{x}_0, \cdots, \hat{x}_{K-1}\right\}$ that contains $\hat{x}_{+}$.
-We use InfoNCE \citep{oord2019representation}, a contrastive loss function, to identify the positive sample $\hat{x}_{+}$ among negative samples in the dictionary:
+We use InfoNCE \cite{oord2019representation}, a contrastive loss function, to identify the positive sample $\hat{x}_{+}$ among negative samples in the dictionary:

-where $\tau$ is a temperature hyperparameter \citep{wu2018unsupervised} and similarity is measured by dot product.
-Similar to \texttt{MoCo} \citep{he2020momentum}, we maintain the dictionary as a queue of encoded items.
+where $\tau$ is a temperature hyperparameter \cite{wu2018unsupervised} and similarity is measured by dot product.
+Similar to \texttt{MoCo} \cite{he2020momentum}, we maintain the dictionary as a queue of encoded items.

-To formalize the model, let $(u, x)$ be a user-item interaction, $f_u$ user encoder, $f_x$ item encoder and $g_u$, $g_x$ respective user and item projection networks, which are small multi-layer perceptrons (MLP).
+To formalize the model, let $(u, x)$ be a user-item interaction, $f_u$ user encoder, $f_x$ item encoder, and $g_u$, $g_x$ respective user and item projection networks, which are small multi-layer perceptrons (MLP).
 We consider $\hat{u}$ the projection of a user representation $\hat{u} = g_u(f_u(u))$.
 Similarly, $\hat{x}$ is the projection of an item representation $\hat{x} = g_x(f_x(x))$, which we refer to as $\hat{x}_{+}$ in equation \ref{eq:FELRec-user-loss}.
 We share parameters between the encoders such that $f_u = f_x$.
-During backpropagation, we stop the gradient in the item branch.
+During backpropagation, we do not update the weights of the item encoder $f_x$ because the queue contains data from numerous past minibatches, making it computationally infeasible to backpropagate through all these stored computations \cite{he2020momentum}.
 Furthermore, we do not update the cache with the gradient of the loss function.
 The architecture of \texttt{FELRec-Q} is illustrated in Figure \ref{fig:FELRec-architecture}a.

 We symmetrize the loss by simultaneously training the model to identify the positive user among negative users in a separate dictionary $\left\{\hat{u}_0, \cdots, \hat{u}_{K-1}\right\}$: